 Hello

-Many thanks for posting at least some information from that period from Manchuria.
+Many thanks for posting at least some information from that period in Manchuria.

-My family’s fate has also been linked to Manchuria.
-My Grandfather was drafted into the army and sent to Manchuria in 1904.
-Of course, he never returned from the Russian army – he stayed there.
-Our grandmother and her children also went to Manchuria, but they returned approx. year 1918.
+My family’s fate was also tied to Manchuria.
+My grandfather was conscripted and sent to Manchuria in 1904.
+Of course, he never returned from the Russian army—he remained there.
+Our grandmother and her children also left for Manchuria, but they returned around 1918.

-We are currently completing family documentation from that period.
+We are currently collecting family documentation from that period.

-If you have information about Poles from the period 1904 – 1920, please send me a photocopy.
+If you have any information about Poles from the period 1904 – 1920, please provide a photocopy.

 3.-